 This bridge is, in fact, the most photographed bridge on the East Coast!
 Don’t forget to stop at the Turtle Hospital along the way!

-For those looking to enjoy watersports during their time in Florida, don’t miss the opportunity to do snorkeling in Key West to see the mesmerizing sea life of North America’s only living coral reef.
+Those looking to enjoy watersports during their time in Florida don’t miss the opportunity to snorkeling in Key West to see the mesmerizing sea life of North America’s only living coral reef.

 If one thing is for sure, do not miss the epic sunset gathering at Mallory Square, which is one of the real highlights of visiting Key West.